EVERSE-ResearchSoftware/DashVERSE/README.md

 ## Step-1 Setting up a Kubernetes Cluster

 This step will set up a Kubernetes cluster using minikube.
-The kubernetes cluster will be deployed using Docker driver.
-For the alternative drivers have a look at [this link](https://minikube.sigs.k8s.io/docs/drivers/).

 ### Check versions